wboykinm/billmorris.io/blog/_posts/2026-01-01-atlas-miscellaneous-12.md

 Ice is temporary geography.

-This is all to say that the morning of New Year's Eve 2025, a friend suggested we get out for a skate on a flash-frozen Lake Champlain in Vermont.
+This is all to say that on the morning of New Year's Eve 2025, a friend suggested we get out for a skate on a flash-frozen Lake Champlain in Vermont.
 So we bundled up and navigated the window-surface, seeing silver Perch swimming four inches down from our blades, while the spindrift swept topside.

 ![2b](/shoals/assets/img/2026-01-01_2b.jpg)